mikevoice/project/README.md

 Choose the old joomla version on which we want to rollback.

-Select the version and update of the package "Stable-Full_Package"
+Select in menu "version and update" of the package "Stable-Full_Package"

 Start rollback procedure - Jenkinsfile [repository](https://github.com/mikevoice/pipe)